sni/Thruk/README.md

 ===============================

-Thruk is a multibackend monitoring webinterface which currently supports Nagios, Naemion, Icinga and Shinken as backend using the Livestatus API.
+Thruk is a multibackend monitoring webinterface which currently supports Naemon, Icinga, Shinken and Nagios as backend using the Livestatus API.
 It is designed to be a 'dropin' replacement and covers the original features plus adds additional enhancements for large installations, increased usability and many usefull addons.